Frequently Asked Questions

 Do you write for a living?

-— No, I have a full-time job as a programmer.
+— No, I have a full-time job as a senior software engineer.

 Do you make money as an author?